mmmmmtasty/SportScanner/README.md

  - EPL.2015.08.30.Swansea-City.vs.Manchester-United.720p.HDTV.30fps.x264-Reborn4HD.mkv

-Currently there is a gap between the name of a league as defined in the filename and the name of the league as defined in www.thesportsdb.com so there is a mapping between common mismatches in the metadata agent.
-This is not intended to stay.

 ##Information in folder structure

 You can alternatively provide information in the folder structure.
 You can then split by Sport, League and Season.
 For example for 2015/2016 NHL you would do something like the following: